 NetHunt has Professional, Professional Plus, and Enterprise subscription with the 14-day trial.

 The tools that allow you to keep track of and manage business relationships are called CRM software.
-Generally speaking, there are a lot of types of CRM available to help you manage your sales process.
+Generally speaking, there are a lot of tools available to help you manage your sales process.
 So, we have decided to outline the main differences between the tools, the most suitable for startups.
 Close.io is a CRM that pays much attention to automation, from calls to emails with the help of Zapier integrations.
 Klenty is another great tool to kick start sales prospecting.
 This app helps manage prospects and leads in an intuitive way.
 Pipedrive is one of the simplest, easy to use and customizable low-cost CRM tools.
 There is a free version of Pipedrive that to help you get started with the tool.

 Moving forward, let’s take a look at Freshsales.
 This app combines different features such as email productivity, profile enrichment, lead scoring and in-app event tracking.
 Luckily, Freshsales has a free forever startup plan.
 Hubspot, for its part, offers a very functional free version of its CRM tool.
 Which CRM tool is right for your startup will really depend on the nature and complexity of your business.